Harold Beauchamp

-Sir Harold Beauchamp (15 November 1858 – 5 October 1938) was a New Zealand businessman and later two times chairman of the Bank of New Zealand.
-He is remembered as the father of author Katherine Mansfield.
+Sir Harold Beauchamp (15 November 1858 – 5 October 1938) was a New Zealand businessman who was twice chairman of the Bank of New Zealand.
+He was the father of author Katherine Mansfield.

 Australian by birth he was brought to New Zealand at the age of two and eventually made Wellington his home where, still young, he turned a small importing business into a substantial enterprise.
 He is believed to have crossed the Equator about 24 times travelling by sea to London maintaining business and banking contacts.
 Beauchamp died in Wellington in 1938 in his eightieth year survived by his second wife.

 Youth

 Born in Ararat, Victoria, Australia on 15 November 1858 two-year-old Beauchamp moved with his family to Nelson, New Zealand in 1861 and then Picton.
 His parents were auctioneer Arthur Beauchamp and his wife born Mary Elizabeth Stanley.
 His father successfully contested the 1866 election for the Picton electorate but resigned in 1867, sold up and moved to isolated Beatrix Bay in Pelorus Sound / Te Hoiere.

 After they moved to Wanganui in 1869, Harold attended Wanganui Collegiate School until he left at 14 to work for his father's general merchant and auctioneering business, sometimes as a drover.
 He appeared in the Magistrate's Court there, aged 15 and charged with "having wilfully damaged the road known as Shakespeare's Cliff Road, by driving a mob of cattle over the clay and mud embankment".

 He moved to Wellington and after another two years with his father's new business there went to work for W. M. Bannatyne & Co., the importing firm of W. M. Bannatyne and his partner A. R. Baker.
 By the age of 26, in 1884, he had done well enough at Bannatyne's to marry.
 In 1888, he built a house for his growing family.
 The house, which was the birth place of his daughter, the writer Katherine Mansfield, is now a historic place and preserved as the Katherine Mansfield House and Garden.